Dr Gehan Selim

 - Website: | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 Dr Selim's teaching aims to develop sufficient integration between the design studios and architectural representation.
-She supervises a growing number of Postgraduate Dissertations (MArch, MSc & PhD) exploring themes of urban division, contested spaces and new global trends that shape the architectural practice.
+She supervises a growing number of Postgraduate Dissertations (MArch, MSc & PhD) exploring themes of cultural heritage and digital applications, segeragation and contested spaces and new global trends that shape the architectural practice.
 Gehan is widely committed to providing balanced experiences in learning by promoting a variety of teaching approaches, such as peer learning and reflection.
 She is interested in encouraging students to be critical of their education, build confidence and self-motivation, which should enable Architecture students' full engagement in a healthy teaching and learning environment.

 - Director of Postgraduate Studies (Progression)